 NOTE 14: The UE can consider the received value from the network when determining the value for unavailability period duration and the start of the unavailability period.

-If the UE has stored a value of the unavailability period duration and receives the Unavailability configuration IE without a value of the unavailability period duration in the TRACKING AREA UPDATE ACCEPT message, then the UE may use a UE determined value.
+If the UE has stored a value of the unavailability period duration and does not receive the Unavailability configuration IE or receives the Unavailability configuration IE without a value of the unavailability period duration in the TRACKING AREA UPDATE ACCEPT message, then the UE may use a UE determined value.

-If the UE has stored a value of the start of the unavailability period and receives the Unavailability configuration IE without a value of the start of the unavailability period in the TRACKING AREA UPDATE ACCEPT message, then the UE may use a UE determined value.
+If the UE has stored a value of the start of the unavailability period and does not receive the Unavailability configuration IE or receives the Unavailability configuration IE without a value of the start of the unavailability period in the TRACKING AREA UPDATE ACCEPT message, then the UE may use a UE determined value.

 If the UE supports enhanced discontinuous coverage, the MME may include the discontinuous coverage maximum time offset value in the Maximum time offset IE in the TRACKING AREA UPDATE ACCEPT message.
 If the UE receives a new discontinuous coverage maximum time offset value in the Maximum time offset IE in the TRACKING AREA UPDATE ACCEPT message, the UE shall replace any previously received discontinuous coverage maximum time offset value on the same satellite E-UTRAN access and PLMN with the latest received timer value.